ioccc-src/winner/2019/dogon/README.md

 This uses only 19 bitwise operations and six shifts to calculate the inner 6x6 next generation bits of the input 8x8 !

+### NOTICE to those who wish for a greater challenge

+**If you want a greater challenge, don't read any further**: just try to understand the program via the source.

+If you get stuck, come back and read below for additional hints and information.

+### Further information, engineering, and obfuscation galore:

+Those wait for you, curious and intrepid reader, in the attached [apholife.c](%%REPO_URL%%/2019/dogon/apholife.c) file, which is a partially obfuscated version of the program I wrote with a lot of helpful annotations and comments for myself and posterity, revealing some of the magic under the hood.
+This program is also a somewhat improved version which uses `ldexp()`s in the draw routine and has bigger constants, so it can zoom up to level 1024 if memory allows, and it tries its best to avoid dumping core on the poor user when its memory runs out, rather it enters freeze mode where you can still travel in calculated frozen space-time.
+Well, it's not nice and tame, it even has an escape key, usage message, and to top it all it even avoids `gets(3)`!

 <!--